jake142/laravel-service/readme.md

 ## This package is considered beeing in an alpha state and needs more testing!

 ## Release note
+Version 3.0.4 Made changes to the generic queues.

 Version 3.0.3 Special support for readme.com to support swagger features.

 Version 3.0.2 Enabled all services for open api doc generation.